AdamLotfalla/Notelet/README.md

   - **Page Up** to raise above others
   - **Page down** to lower below others
 - You can save, save as, and open files from the files menu
-- The directory of file is not saved automatically, so you don't have to specify the path each time you save your work.
+- The directory of file is now saved automatically, so you don't have to specify the path each time you save your work.